Inami13/COVID-19/README.md

 ### France & Spain

-Two files (**COVID19_Spain.ipynb** & **COVID19_France.ipynb**) are provided that add extra information for France and Spain at a national and regional level.
-These two script plot the chronological curve of active cases, recovered and deaths in the form of a stack plot.
+Two Python notebooks (**COVID19_Spain.ipynb** & **COVID19_France.ipynb**) are provided adding extra information for France and Spain at a national and regional level.

+These two scripts plot the chronological curve of active cases, recovered patients and deaths in the form of a stack plot.
 Some examples of these plots are also provided in the folder [Plots script](https://github.com/Inami13/COVID-19/tree/master/Maps%20%26%20Plots/Plots%20script).

 ## About the acceleration